 - Star Trek features the occasional Negative Space Wedgie that prohibits the use of their FTL, the Warp Drive.
 Due to the way it works, this form of travel isn't used within a solar system except in emergencies.
 Mainly, because it's hard to plot a proper course with all the different gravity-wells of planets nearby, thus it is exceedingly dangerous due to the chance of collisions (with said planets or even the local star)

 - There was a Deep Space Nine episode where a changeling was about to induce a supernova in Bajor's sun.
 They get wind of it at the last second, but the only way to stop it is to warp through the system.
 Dax is aghast, but Kira, what with most of her species' lives on the line, is less restrained.

 - An episode of Star Trek: The Next Generation centered around the dangers of warp travel in high traffic areas leading to the erosion of the fabric of space-time, causing catastrophic Negative Space Wedgies and, potentially, worse.
-As a result, the Federation places a Warp 5 speed limit on their ships except in cases of emergency, which the Klingon Empire agrees to (other factions aren't accounted for).
+As a result of this discovery, the Federation places a Warp 5 speed limit on their ships except in cases of emergency, until Starfleet can find and implement a viable solution to the problem.
+The Klingon Empire agrees to the same speed limit (other factions aren't accounted for).
 This is observed for the remainder of the series, but eventually discarded with a hand-wave about a technical solution having been found.

 - In Babylon 5, there are places in the hyperspace universe that aren't safe.
 Some of these are actually Shadow and Vorlon bases.
 While ships with their own jump engines can technically jump from and to anywhere, doing so other than to/from empty space can cause potentially catastrophic problems.